0330 822 0505

 How does mortgage retention work?

-When you buy a property, surveyors will carry out a valuation to see how much they think the property is worth and if it matches the asking price.
+When you buy a property, surveyors will carry out a valuation to determine its worth and whether it matches the asking price.
 This helps your mortgage provider decide how much they will lend you.

-Lenders may agree to a certain value before the survey, but can then decide to retain a certain amount after seeing the results of the survey.
+Lenders may agree to a certain value before the survey, but can decide to retain a certain amount after seeing the results.
 This is most likely to happen if they spot some essential works that need to be dealt with.

-For example: Your lender agrees to give you a £200,000 mortgage.
-However, they spot a damp problem, so decide to only give you £190,000 straight away.
-The remaining £10,000 is the amount they are retaining.
+For example, your lender agrees to give you a £200,000 mortgage.
+However, they spot a damp problem and decide to give you only £190,000 straight away.
+They are retaining the remaining £10,000.

-This £10,000 will remain with the lender until you’ve carried out the necessary work to fix the damp problem.
-The lender may well set a deadline for the works to be completed – normally within 6 months of you moving in.
+This £10,000 will remain with the lender until you’ve done the necessary work to fix the damp problem.
+The lender may well set a deadline for the works to be completed, generally within 6 months of you moving in.

-Once you’ve done this work and the lender is satisfied – the final £10,000 will be released to you.
+Once you’ve completed this work and the lender is satisfied, the final £10,000 will be released to you.

 The reasons a lender will do this

-There’s a number of reasons a lender may decide to retain all or part of your mortgage.
-Usually it’s because there are some vital and important works your lender wants you to get done before they are comfortable loaning you the full mortgage amount.
+A lender may decide to retain all or part of your mortgage for several reasons.
+Usually, it’s because there are some vital and important works your lender wants you to get done before they are comfortable loaning you the full mortgage amount.

 These works are normally deemed essential repairs.
 This can be anything that might affect the safety or security of the property.